A Real Glass Act

 The group has overseen maintenance, had the stone ruins repointed and the oak lintels replaced.
 (I don’t know what that means, I’m cribbing from an handout from the Old Manchester Museum.)
 A dig was organized by Central CT State University students but they really didn’t find anything but a few shards.
 The display back at the museum, it turns out, are mostly replica Pitkins.

 BUT, and this may be the reason I’m bothering with this entry… There is a curious and elusive museum up Route 44 from the Pitkin Glass Works in Coventry – The Museum of Connecticut Glass.
 I’ve seen the building(s) and have corresponded with the curator.
-As it turns out, they are pretty much never open and can’t be bothered with private tours because they don’t really exist.
+As it turns out, they are pretty much never open and can’t provide private tours because they don’t really exist.
 One or two days a year they sort of open for auctions.
 And CTMQ will be there.
 I promise… For YOU, dear readers.
 They must have some original Pitkins for us to gaze upon.
 The President says:

 Since our buildings are in a construction phase as we obtain funds, we only schedule special exhibits.
 We can’t secure the exhibition pieces and correspondence in the buildings in their present condition.
 So there are no materials kept in the buildings.